 Banana Pumpkin Muffins Tips and Tricks

-Always Use Ripened Bananas
+I Always Use Overripe Bananas in Baking

 When those bananas of yours start getting all ripe and juicy, their flavor goes from meh to amazing – sweeter and more intense, making them perfect for baking.